Aml0n/rook/README.md

 ## current features
-(none for now... the project's only just been begun!)

-## future features
 - the (superior) Chess Clock Method — never break your flow state again.
 - automatic timer switching — unlike a standard chess clock, these timers will automatically set the other one to start running when it hits zero.
+- timer customization — select from a handful of presets, or set your own times.

+## future features
 - simple — no overcomplications, just set the timers and run it.
 - dark/light mode — whichever you prefer.
-- timer customization — select from a handful of presets, or set your own times.
 - sound effects — minimal, but highly interactive experience.